Mark Tuan: Philanthropy

 In March 2019, Tuan became the cover of the 200th issue of the Korean charitable magazine The Big Issue, which provides support for the homeless.
 He has also supported charity through his clothing line collaborations with Represent and his second single, "Never Told You".
 The latter was released in collaboration with the China Children's Charity Relief Foundation, and their partnership also saw the sale of a sweater in collaboration with ETET to help children in Heqing County in Yunnan Province.

 In February 2020, he donated towards the purchase of ventilators for the COVID-19 pandemic in Hubei, China.
 On May 31, Tuan donated $7,000 to the George Floyd Memorial Fund and the Black Lives Matter movement in light of events in the US.
 In November, he donated $1,500 to the victims of Typhoon Ulysses.
 In April 2021, Tuan donated $30,000 to Stop AAPI Hate.

 In September 2024, he partnered with Siam Center to auction some of his exclusive unseen photos to raise money to help flood victims in Thailand.
+In December 2025, he donated 1 million baht to NGO The Mirror Foundation to support emergency response efforts in several flood-affected areas across Thailand.